EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 **1. Installing ARM cross compiler**

-First and foremost thing in compiling kernel is installing ARM gcc cross compiler.
+The first and foremost thing in compiling kernel is installing ARM gcc cross compiler.
 Since, BeagleBone Black is based on AM335x Sitara Processor, we need to compile the kernel for that environment.
 There are numerous compilers available online for free but it is important to install a stable one for proper compilation.
 For instance gcc-arm-linux-gnueabihf compiler available in standard Ubuntu package is an unstable one.
 So, download a stable compiler.
 The preferred one is Linaro cross compiler.

 You can download the compiler [here](http://releases.linaro.org/14.04/components/toolchain/binaries/gcc-linaro-arm-linux-gnueabihf-4.8-2014.04_linux.tar.xz)